 Artisans installed a variety of finishes both decorative and durable, including cementitious materials and lightweight stucco, on the ICF walls provided by Fox Blocks, the show’s builder partner.
 “These engineered products also offer vertical carving mixes a new market opportunity.”

-And the versatile building blocks aren’t just limited to straight walls and 45- and 90-degree angles, he adds, as was proven by a round window crafted with ICF system components.
+And the versatile building blocks aren’t just limited to either straight walls or 45- and 90-degree angles.
+This was proven by a round window crafted with ICF system components.

 An air-heated radiant floor system from Legalett made to be installed in concrete slabs educated visitors on an alternative method to heat buildings.
 “No longer just a golden opportunity for decorative concrete applications, these slab-on-grade concrete floors can also greatly contribute to creating an energy-efficient building envelope,” Mikkelsen notes.